QuickBlox/quickblox-ios-sdk/sample-conference-videochat/README.md

 * [SVProgressHUD](https://github.com/TransitApp/SVProgressHUD.git/)

 # Examples and implementations
-**sample-conference-videochat-objc** is a great example of our QuickbloxWebRTC [Conference](https://docs.quickblox.com/docs/ios-video-conference)
+**sample-conference-videochat-swift** is a great example of our QuickbloxWebRTC [Conference](https://docs.quickblox.com/docs/ios-video-conference)